shryshs/apero/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "🙂 | Thoughts" # leave blank to exclude
+title: " " # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
 use_featured: false # if false, use most recent by date
 number_categories: 3 # set to zero to exclude
-show_intro: true
+show_intro: false
 intro: |
   Hi :wave: *Anon*, welcome to my corner of the internet!